AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

         // clean slate.
 The given resetContext is [optional], allowing the
         // user to specify in what context a reset was executed.
     }

+    @EventHandler
+    public void on(CardCancelledEvent event, @ReplayContext CardReplayContext context /* 5. */) {
+        // During replays, this method will get the CardReplayContext injected that was providing during the reset call.
+        // If there is no replay, no context was supplied or the context type does not match, the parameter is null.
+    }
     //...
 }
 ```